 I pinched Zo though – have you see those cheeks?

-I took an interlude from matcha last week to gush about the food photography workshop I’m hosting this June with Alanna & Gerry.
-Speaking of…did you get your ticket yet?
-There’s only a couple spots left!
-Anyway, we’re back with one last Matcha March recipe – a morning pick-me-up in the form of a mint matcha milkshake.
-Go ahead and call it a smoothie (I know you want to), but trust me, this is so much creamier and dreamier than your average smoothie.
+We’re back with one last Matcha March recipe – a morning pick-me-up in the form of a mint matcha milkshake.
+Go ahead and call it a matcha smoothie (I know you want to), but trust me, this is so much creamier and dreamier than your average smoothie.
 It’s rich, thick, and tastes way too sinful for breakfast, surely.

 Except it’s packed with protein, fiber, superfoods, and healthy fats and is completely vegan to boot!